rafiq15/mcp-server-and-client-with-spring-ai/README.md

 ## Client Module

 ### Features
-- Consumes the server's REST APIs
+- Consumes MCP-enabled REST APIs from the server
+- Structures requests and responses using Model Context Protocol
 - May provide a web UI or further REST endpoints
 - Configurable via `application.yaml`